anish6777/styled-xls/README.md

   ["Default","Color","here"]
 ]

- #pass the default style as third argument to addSheet
+//pass the default style as third argument to addSheet book.addSheet("Colors",data,defaultGreyStyle)
- book.addSheet("Colors",data,defaultGreyStyle)
  //Rest of the code same as in step 1
 ```